It’s been over 20 years ago, but I distinctly remember how stressed we were over all three of our colicky babies.

-How helpless I felt and with our twins both being colicky babies at once.
+How helpless I felt with our twins both being colicky babies at once.
 Was it me, I wondered?
 Was I a bad or clueless mother?

 I wanted to make their discomfort go away, but nothing I tried worked!
 I changed everything I was eating, even going to a soy formula for a time until I figured out that wasn’t good.
 I was as miserable as they were, I think.

-What I would have given to have known about some of the tried and true old-fashioned herbal remedies for my colicky babies back in my young Mommie days.
+What I would have given to have known about some of the tried and true old-fashioned herbal remedies (below) for my colicky babies back in my young Mommie days.

 It is estimated that 40% of all infants have colic.
 I learned as a nurse that it could last until the 4th month.
-Ours lasted until the 6th month!
+Our babies’ colic lasted until the 6th month!

 Once you’ve ruled out those things, go outside if at all possible and enjoy the wind, birds, colors, and sun flickering through the leaves of the trees.
 Walk briskly.
 It is good for both of you to have a bit of fresh air.
 If that is not possible, you can always try the white noise from a fan or sit holding your babe on a big, bouncy workout ball!

 There are many suggestions out there when it comes to relieving colicky babies: giving a massage, swaddling, and bicycling the legs (my favorite way with bottom higher than the tummy), to name a few.

 Fennel Seed tea is a safe, mild, and natural herbal remedy.
 I know many who have used it with success, but each baby is different.

 Fennel is known to relax the intestinal tract and relieve gas.
 It is also acts as a mild laxative.
 These benefits make it a wonderful choice for babies that are generally fussy or gassy.